AbdallaAlhag/Members-Only-Auth-App/README.md

 - EJS: Templating engine for rendering views.

 # Deployment:
-- Railway with PostgreSQL database in a Railway environment
+Deployed to Railway with PostgreSQL database in a Railway environment

 ## Features